 Rick reported for duty and was sworn into the Army on January 27, 1969.
 He was sent to Fort Jackson, South Carolina, but was only there for a day or two.
 Then he and Larry were sent to Fort Gordon, Georgia, for boot camp and Advanced Infantry Training (AIT).
 Boot camp was tough, but it had to be since the new soldiers would be heading to Vietnam as soon as they graduated from AIT.
 The drill instructors taught Rick and the others discipline and how to react instinctively without having to think.
 Rick is certain the lessons he learned in boot camp helped him survive his tour in Vietnam.

 After completing AIT, Rick flew to Vietnam via Fort Lewis, Washington.
-He arrived in Vietnam on July 9, 1969.
-He was sent to Chu Lai and assigned to the I Corps area of operations, which included the northernmost provinces of South Vietnam, just south of the DMZ.
+He arrived in South Vietnam on July 9, 1969.
+He was sent to Chu Lai and assigned to the I Corps area of operations, which included the northernmost provinces of South Vietnam, just south of the Demilitarized Zone (DMZ).
 Rick’s unit was the Americal Division; specifically, the 4th Battalion of the 3rd Infantry Regiment, which was part of the 11th Light Infantry Brigade.
 Rick was directed to join his company, the “Jungle Warriors” of Delta Company, at Fire Support Base Bronco in Duc Pho.
 Rick and Delta Company patrolled the triple canopy jungle in the mountains, where it was a free fire zone.
 That meant any enemy forces could be immediately engaged without further guidance from the chain of command.

-Shortly after arriving in Duc Pho, Rick was “choppered” (flown by helicopter) to the fire support base known as as San Juan Hill.
+Shortly after arriving in Duc Pho, Rick was “choppered” (flown by helicopter) to the fire support base known as San Juan Hill.
 Their position on the mountain was up so high that they looked down on the clouds.
 The first night, North Vietnamese Army (NVA) sappers tried to infiltrate San Juan Hill.
 Three sappers were killed.
 That night, the reality of being in Vietnam hit Rick for the first time.
 After that, firefights with the enemy became routine during Delta Company’s many patrols, ambushes, and search and destroy missions.

 Life in Delta Company took on a familiar pattern.
 The unit would deploy to the bush for between 21-30 days, return to San Juan Hill for 4-5 days, then head back into the bush for another 21-30 days.
 After the second 21-30 day stint ended, the Company would be pulled out of the bush and sent to Chu Lai to decompress, where they were treated with beer, booze, steaks, and South Korean girl bands.
 They could even swim in the South China Sea.
-After 3 days of relative safety in Chu Lai, they would return to the bush to start the entire cycle over again.
+After three days of relative safety in Chu Lai, they would return to the bush to start the entire cycle over again.

 The seven days that are forever etched in Rick’s mind began on August 23, 1969.
-They were choppered to the low lands, largely made up of rice paddies and known as the “Rice Bowl”, to join up with a mechanized unit of the 1st Squadron of the 1st Cavalry Regiment (1st/1st Cavalry) that included tanks and other armored vehicles.
-That night, the 1st/1st Cavalry had what they called a “mad minute”, where they unleashed all of their weapons on the area surrounding the camp for 1 minute.
+They were choppered to the lowlands, largely made up of rice paddies and known as the “Rice Bowl”, to join up with a mechanized unit of the 1st Squadron of the 1st Cavalry Regiment (1st/1st Cavalry) that included tanks and other armored vehicles.
+That night, the 1st/1st Cavalry had what they called a “mad minute”, where they unleashed all of their weapons on the area surrounding the camp for one minute.
 Rick and the men of Delta Company didn’t understand what was going on, as stealth and surprise meant everything in the jungle warfare they were accustomed to.
 They asked, “Aren’t you giving our position away?”
 The 1st/1st Cavalry responded, “The NVA already know where we are—we’re just letting them know what we’ll let loose on them if they try anything.”
 After that mad minute, the camp was hit every night with NVA mortars.

 The reason Delta Company joined the 1st/1st Cavalry was to search for an underground NVA hospital complex known to be in the vicinity.
 When Delta Company joined up with the 1st/1st Cavalry, it had 110 men.
 They were to set out on the morning of the 29th to find the hospital complex, with the 1st/1st Cavalry going in one direction and Delta Company in another.